openshift-eng/doozer/README.md

 pip install https://github.com/openshift/doozer/archive/master.zip
 ```

-The Doozer installation will of course automatically pull in the required python modules but it is dependent on the following CLI tools already being installed on your system:
+The Doozer installation will of course automatically pull in the required python modules but it is dependent on the following packages and CLI tools already being installed on your system:

+### **devel packages***

+`[dnf|yum] install krb5-devel python2-devel`

 ### **git**